-Jacobs’s primary research efforts focus on functionally validating genetic influences on disease as potential therapeutic targets.
-This is accomplished through the development and use of diverse biochemical, molecular, and cellular methods and animal models to determine the function of disease-associated genes and the impact of genetic variation on gene and protein function, and the consequences of these effects on cellular metabolism and physiology.
-The goals are to identify causal genes and variants as well as the molecular, cellular and physiological mechanisms that lead to disease, as these could represent important therapeutic targets for those with or at risk for developing type 2 diabetes.
+Jacobs’s research group focuses on functionally validating genetic influences on disease as potential therapeutic targets.
+This is accomplished through the development and use of diverse biochemical, molecular, and cellular methods and animal models to determine the function of disease-associated genes, the impact of genetic variation on gene and protein function, and the consequences of these effects on cellular metabolism and physiology.
+The goals are to identify causal genes and variants as well as the molecular, cellular, and physiological mechanisms that lead to disease, as these could represent important therapeutic targets for those with — or at risk for developing — type 2 diabetes.

 Contact Suzanne Jacobs via email at firstname.lastname@example.org.